Corcoran Center launches effort to expand case competition nationally

 Drawing on his experience as president of Inland Group, a construction and development firm in Spokane, Washington, Davidson stressed that the Corcoran Center is priming students to make a vital contribution to cities and the broader society.
 “Producing high-quality affordable housing presents life-changing opportunities for those creating the housing, for the residents, and for their communities," said the Carroll School parent, adding that the work also illustrates Boston College's Jesuit mission.
 "It's exciting to see the case competition evolve, attracting participants across BC and now from other schools.”

 Corcoran's 2021 Case Competition will culminate on April 20 with student proposals hosted via Zoom webinar.
-On the brink of the midnight Feb.
-26 deadline for registration, student teams from schools ranging from the University of California at Berkeley to Marquette and the University of Wisconsin at Madison had signed up for the event.
+At the time of the midnight Feb.
+26 deadline, 46 student teams from ten schools, ranging from the University of California at Berkeley and the University of Wisconsin at Madison to Jesuit schools including Marquette and Gonzaga, had signed up for the event.

 During the weeks leading up to the competition, teams will participate in workshops that provide training and education about affordable housing and real estate development.
 Each year, the case is based on a real-life affordable housing deal; students analyze and offer solutions for challenges faced by various stakeholders, including residents, policymakers, and developers.